nathanwoolf/CS502_project/README.md

 Before you begin, make sure you have the following:

+- CSL Username.
+If you don't know your CSL username, navigate to this website [CSL UW-Madison](csl.cs.wisc.edu), then click at "MY CS ACCOUNT".
+Follow instructions.
+Your CSL username should be under "CS Username"
 - A working installation of Visual Studio Code (VS Code) can be downloaded through the [VS Code Download](code.visualstudio.com)
 - Navigate to your extensions tab of VSCode on the left hand tool bar.
 Search for "Remote - SSH" and download the extension onto your machine.
 Further instructions below.